tobiasvanderwerff/tobiasvanderwerff.github.io/_posts/2024-06-17-useful-knowledge.md

 I find inspiration in the people I look up to when I consider their approach to learning.
 For example, my impression is that the most impressive software engineers tend to share a learning mindset.
 They strive to understand systems *deeply* rather than superficially.
 A learning mindset might just be the most important meta-strategy: Make it a habit to expand your knowledge and skills, striving for deep, non-superficial understanding.
 As long as you keep learning, you'll learn useful knowledge along the way.

-Have you ever found yourself learning something that seemed useless at first but turned out to be valuable later?
-I'd love to hear your experiences in the comments below.

 [^1]: One of my favorite examples of this is Andrej Karpathy [making the connection between LLMs and operating systems](https://x.com/karpathy/status/1707437820045062561) -- two things which, at first glance, have little to do with each other.